FluBBaOfWard/KarnakTest/README.md

 ## Controls

 Use WS X1-X4 to navigate the menus.
 A to select/continue failed test, B to go back/skip failed test.

+## How it works

+ADPCM values (nybbles) are written to IO address 0xD8, decoded PCM samples can then be read from 0xD9.
+Every other write uses the top/bottom nybble, so you write the same byte twice and read samples between each write.
+Reading IO address 0xD8 returns the last written value.
+Writing to 0xD9 doesn't seem to do anything.

+The actual ADPCM algorithm is the same as the NEC upd775x chips (but without any format/headers handling).
+Though one thing I haven't seen documented (or it is specific to the Karnak chip) is the saturation handling, the accumulator is 10bits with the middle 8bits output except when values are 0x200-0x2FF they are output as 0xFF and when values are 0x300-0x3FF they are output as 0x00, the accumulator is not saturated only the output.

+Writing IO address 0xD6 controls a timer and also resets the ADPCM state (at least when turned off/on), after an ADPCM reset the output value is 0x80 (accumulator is 0x100) and the top nybble is decoded first.

 ## Credits